How to Generate SSH key for Git

 mkdir key_backup copy id_rsa* key_backup

-Why we need SSH key (for Linux and OSX)
+Why we need SSH key (for Linux and OSX)¶

+SSH keys are an access credential used in SSH protocol (Secure Shell) which is a network protocol that helps to login from one computer to another securely, as well as to manage networks, operating systems, and configurations.
 If you use Git and want to clone anything from remote repositories, you have to choose one of these two ways: HTTPS or SSH.
 If you use HTTPS, you have to type your account access every time you communicate with the remote repository, or change your configs and fill your account data (access).
 Another modern way is to use the SSH authentication method.
 It is used in many Version Control Systems to have command line access into your servers, etc. SSH key pairs can be used for authentication instead of passwords.
 Each key pair consists of a private key and a corresponding public key.
 When you use SSH key for Git, you inform Git that this PC is authenticated for that Github account, and it will never ask you about any access again because you have already given it your SSH key.